Principles for Deciding

 [36] For critical analysis, see Paul Edward Geller, Opening Dialogue on Intellectual Property, in Juriste sans frontières: Mélanges Ejan Mackaay, ed.
 Stéphane Rousseau (Éditions Thémis, 2015), 341, esp.
 370-80.

-[36] As explained under our second principle, performers at times author creative versions of prior works.
-But when de minimis samples from one recorded performance are released to the public as taken into another, without threatening the market for the prior performance, there is no obvious need to enjoin dissemination of the latter.
+[37] As explained under our second principle, performers at times author creative versions of preexisting works.
+But when de minimis samples from one recorded performance are released to the public as taken into another, without threatening the market for any prior creation, there is no obvious harm to remedy.
 See, e.g., VMG Salsoul v.
 Ciccone, 824 F.3d 871 (9th Cir.
 2016).
-The U.S. appellate court here applied an “audience” test to refuse relief in a case of sampling.
+The U.S. appellate court here applied an “audience” test to refuse relief for sampling.

 [38] For another analysis, see Wendy J. Gordon, Of Harms and Benefits: Torts, Restitution, and Intellectual Property, Journal of Legal Studies, vol. 21 (1992), 449.

-[38] See Warner Brothers Pictures, Inc. v.
+[39] See Warner Brothers Pictures, Inc. v.
 Columbia Broadcast System, Inc., 216 F.2d 945 (9th Cir.
 1954), cert. denied, 348 U.S. 971 (1955).
-The U.S. appellate court here allowed Hammett to elaborate the main character of The Maltese Falcon in sequels, though he had contractually alienated copyright in this novel, in particular to authorize filming it.
+The U.S. appellate court here allowed Hammett to take the main character of The Maltese Falcon into sequels, though he had contractually alienated copyright in this novel, in particular to authorize filming it.
 Our seventh principle favors the restrictive construction of such contracts.

-[39] See, e.g., Sheldon v.
-Metro-Goldwyn Pictures Corp., 106 F.2d 45 (2d Cir.
+[40] See, e.g., Sheldon v.
+Metro-Goldwyn Pictures Corp., 106 F.2d 45, 51 (2d Cir.
 1939), affirmed, 309 U.S. 390 (1940).
-The U.S. appellate court here held that plaintiff may share in defendant’s gains imputable to taking what is protected in the former’s play into a film, but found that the latter’s contributions to the success of its film, for example, its costs apportionable to development or distribution, may be factored out.
+The U.S. appellate court here held that plaintiff may share in defendant’s gains imputable to filming and showing what was protected in plaintiff’s play.
+But the court found that defendant’s contributions to the success of its film, such as “the actors, the scenery, the producers, the directors and the general overhead,” may be factored out of awardable gains.

-[42] See, e.g., Acohs Pty.
+[43] See, e.g., Acohs Pty.
 Ltd. v.
 Ucorp Pty.
 Ltd., [2010] FCA 577, esp. paras.
 53-61 and 81-85.
-The Federal Court of Australia here recognized no copyright in machine-generated code configuring information on computer screens, refusing both to deem programmers of any underlying system to be “authors” of its outputs and to find discrete data to make up any “work.”
+The Federal Court of Australia here recognized no copyright in machine-generated code, declining to find programmers to be sole “authors” of such outputs and mere data to form any “work.”

-[43] Arguably, claims for equitable relief, if need be with bases outside copyright law, could be raised for feeding protected works into computerized devices simulating texts or images.
+[44] Claims for equitable relief could be raised against inputting protected works into computerized devices and exploiting outputs as texts or images.
 But see, e.g., Andersen v.
-Stability AI Ltd., Case 23-cv-00201-WHO (N.D.
+Stability AI Ltd., No. 23-cv-00201-WHO (N.D.
 Cal.
-Oct.
-30, 2023).
-The U.S. trial court held such claims, notably for unfair competition, preempted as pleaded.
+Aug.
+12, 2024).
+The U.S. trial court here held that claims for ensuing unjust enrichment were preempted as pleaded.

-[44] On the one hand, our first principle disfavors enjoining any derivative work insofar as it is creatively drawn from the work at issue.
-On the other hand, our second principle disentangles rights at the interface between copyright and industrial property.
-We presuppose such analyses, delimiting rights, in considering exceptions and other limitations to authors’ rights here.
+[45] On the one hand, our first principle disfavors enjoining any derivative work which has been creatively drawn from the work at issue.
+On the other hand, under our second principle, we disentangle rights at the interfaces between copyright and industrial property.
+We presuppose both analyses in here considering exceptions and limitations to authors’ rights.

-[49] For critical analyses of exceptions predicated on “balancing” such factors case by case, see David Nimmer, “Fairest of them All” and Other Fairy Tales of Fair Use, Law and Contemporary Problems, vol. 66 (2003), 263; Richard Epstein, Sequential Uses of Copyrighted Materials: Transforming Transformative Use Doctrine in Andy Warhol Foundation v.
+[50] For critical analyses of exceptions calling for “balancing” such factors, see David Nimmer, “Fairest of them All” and Other Fairy Tales of Fair Use, Law and Contemporary Problems, vol. 66 (2003), 263; Richard Epstein, Sequential Uses of Copyrighted Materials: Transforming Transformative Use Doctrine in Andy Warhol Foundation v.
 Goldsmith, Michigan State Law Review, vol. 2022 (2023), 1041.

 [53] For another analysis, see Justin Hughes, Fair Use Across Time, U.C.L.A.
 Law Review, vol. 50 (2003), 775.